 Mayo Clinic offers stem cell transplant (bone marrow transplant) for people who've had leukemia, lymphoma or other conditions that have been treated with chemotherapy.

 Mayo Clinic currently offers a specialty consult service for regenerative medicine within the Transplant Center, the first consult service established in the United States to provide guidance for patients and families regarding stem cell-based protocols.
-This consult service provides medical evaluations for people with many conditions who have questions about the potential use of stem cell therapy.
+This consult service provides education and consultation for people with many conditions who have questions about the potential use of stem cell therapy.
 The staff provides guidance to determine whether stem cell clinical trials are appropriate for these individuals.
 Regenerative medicine staff may be consulted if a doctor or patient has asked about the potential use of stem cell therapies for many conditions, including degenerative or congenital diseases of the heart, liver, pancreas or lungs.

 People sometimes have misconceptions about the use and applications of stem cell therapies.
 This consult service provides people with educational guidance and appropriate referrals to research studies and clinical trials in stem cell therapies for the heart, liver, pancreas and other organs.
 Also, the consult service supports ongoing regenerative medicine research activities within Mayo Clinic, from basic science to clinical protocols.

 For more information about Mayo Clinic's regenerative medicine consultation service, please call 844-276-2003 (toll free) Monday through Friday from 8 a.m. to 5 p.m.
 Central time.

 Share your Mayo Clinic transplant experience with others using social media.